Dino-Corry/printf/README.md

 Installation:
-you can clone this repository and use the function on your local machine.
+You can clone this repository and use the function on your local machine.

 git clone https://github.com/dino-corry/printf.git